mlipatov/calc_cluster/README.md

 # Calculate Likelihoods of Cluster Parameters

-These computer programs compute continuous probability densities in 3D observable space and likelihoods of cluster parameters, based on a set of stellar models in multi-dimensional space.
+These computer programs compute continuous probability densities in 3D observable space and corresponding likelihoods of cluster parameters, based on a set of stellar models in multi-dimensional space.
 The following instructions re-produce a published version of this analysis for magnitude and vsini data in NGC 1846.

 ## Preliminaries